leonardofaria/dotfiles/README.md

 ## How to use it?

+- Make sure that you have an updated macOS and Command Line Tools for Xcode: `sudo softwareupdate -i -a && xcode-select --install`
-- Clone the repo in your home directory: `git clone git@github.com:leonardofaria/dotfiles.git ~/.dotfiles`
+- Clone the repo in your home directory: `cd ~ & git clone git@github.com:leonardofaria/dotfiles.git ~/.dotfiles`
 - Run `./install.sh`

 ## What is installed?